CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture_microscopy.md

 ## Preparing for confocal microscopy

 * Using a truncated pipette tip, carefully transfer 1-2 drops of the stained beads to a Cell Imaging Dish and add 1-2 drops of the Vectashield® antifade mounting medium and take it for microscopic observation.
 Protect from light (cover with alumnium foil) and heat (keep it on ice).

+## 2D cultures

+* If fixing/staining of 2D cultures is also needed.
+Cells should be grown on Cell Imaging Dishes, and fixed/stained in the same manner as 3D cultures above.